Terry Jacks: 2010s

 Jacks and Al Jardine composed "Don't Fight the Sea", which Jardine recorded in 2011 along with Beach Boys members Mike Love, Brian Wilson, Bruce Johnston, and the late Carl Wilson, who sang part of the lead vocal.
 A limited edition white vinyl 45 was made and sold to benefit Japanese tsunami victims.

-In 2015, Jacks released “Starfish on the Beach”, a double CD compilation containing 40 of Jacks' favorite tracks from the last 40 years.
+In 2015, Jacks released Starfish on the Beach, a double CD compilation containing 40 of Jacks' favorite tracks from the last 40 years.
 The release features some of his recordings from the 1970s and 1980s.
 The package contains a 32-page booklet with photographs and Jacks' recollections of his musical career.

 Film

-Jacks has worked in documentary film and video, producing several shorts on environmental themes including The Faceless Ones, The Tragedy of Clearcutting, The Southern Chilcotin Mountains and The Warmth of Love (The Four Seasons of Sophie Thomas) with cinematographer Ian Hinkle.
+Jacks has worked in documentary film and video, producing several shorts on environmental themes including The Faceless Ones, The Tragedy of Clearcutting, The Southern Chilcotin Mountains, and The Warmth of Love (The Four Seasons of Sophie Thomas) with cinematographer Ian Hinkle.
 The video production The Faceless Ones earned an Environmental Gold Award from the New York International Independent Film and Video Festival.

-In 1981, Jacks became involved with a project to make a TV movie version of "Seasons in the Sun".
+In 1981, Jacks became involved with a project to make a television movie version of "Seasons in the Sun".
 He produced, scored, and starred in the movie.